craftcms/docs/docs/commerce/3.x/customers.md

 If a customer is logged in, any order will naturally be associated with that user the moment the cart is created and on through completion.

-Customers can be found in the control panel by navigating to Commerce → Customers.

 ## Customer List